 Designated approvers can review change request details and approve or reject the change by using Smart IT.
-For more information, see Reviewing change requests, release tickets, and knowledge articles.
+For more information, see Reviewing and approving change requests, release tickets, and knowledge articles.

 Plan and schedule

 Smart IT can help you plan when to make the change.
 The dates you choose should avoid conflicts with other change requests that are related to the same CIs and scheduled during the same time frame.
 In Smart IT, you can run impact analysis and collision detection for a change request.
 These functions help you identify all impacted CIs, and then manage any conflicts with other change requests and outages that affect the same CIs.
 The universal client also includes a change calendar that shows collisions in a graphical format.
-For more information, see Managing collisions in Smart IT.
+For more information, see Managing change request collisions in Smart IT.

 When you schedule the change, plan for any needed outage.
 You can link outages to the change request, by relating an existing outage or creating a new outage (see Relating items to the current ticket ).